sparshgupta02/orient_roverH/README.md

 # Methods used

 ## ik_callback
-this function sets the `ik_bool` variables to true to falls based on which roll_controller will be called
+this function sets the `ik_bool` variable to true to falls based on which `roll_controller()` will be called
 ``` python
 self.ik_bool = msg.data
 ```
 ## enc_callback
-this function is used to set the variable enc_angle to the roll data recieved from the encoder
+this function is used to set the variable `enc_angle` to the roll data recieved from the encoder
 ``` python
 self.enc_angle = msg.data[self.roll_constant]
 ```